parakh-nikhil/receipt-processor-challenge-main/README.md

 - ```go install``` (this commands downloads and installs the code dependencies)
 - ```go run .``` (this commands starts the server with localhost as the IP address of the web server and 8080 as the port)

-## Code Documentation
+## Code and Unit Tests Documentation

-The code gitdocumentation can be found in [DOCUMENTATION.md](https://github.com/parakh-nikhil/receipt-processor-challenge-main/blob/master/DOCUMENTATION.md) fle.
+The code documentation can be found in [DOCUMENTATION.md](https://github.com/parakh-nikhil/receipt-processor-challenge-main/blob/master/DOCUMENTATION.md) fle.

+The Unit tests documentation can be found in [UNIT_TESTS_DOCUMENTATION.md]https://github.com/parakh-nikhil/receipt-processor-challenge-main/blob/master/UNIT_TESTS_DOCUMENTATION.md) file

 ## Summary of API Specification